 Low & high key photography

-Panning technique is taking a shot while panning your camera horizontally along in time, and tracking a moving subject and ends up getting a relatively sharp subject against a blurred background.
+The panning technique is taking a shot while panning your camera horizontally along in time, and tracking a moving subject, and ends up getting a relatively sharp subject against a blurred background.

 Bokeh effect technique

 Bokeh is the quality of out-of-focus or “blurry” parts of the image rendered by a camera lens; it is NOT the blur itself or the amount of blur in the foreground or the background of a subject.
 It is simply the quality and feels of the background/foreground blur and reflected points of light.

 Time-lapse photography is a photography technique that compresses the time.
 A natural event may take minutes, hours, or even days to actually happens, by the time-lapse technique you will compress this the time of this event and shoed it in a short video or footage that takes only seconds.
 A plant growing process or the opening of a flower, for example, can take hours or days to complete, by using the time-lapse technique you can really summarize this event visually in a video that only takes few seconds to watch.

 Moving a Still Photo Technique